tylerghilliard94/Rollout-V2/README.md

 * As a new player, I would like to be able to put all of my spells in a tab and save them as needed and delete them as needed.

+## Special Thanks: Ethan Neil for creating the Roll-out Logo and class logos!

 ## Technology Stack: